Hàm Nghi: Death

-Hàm Nghi died on 4 January, 1943, and was buried in Algiers.
-During his exile, he had bought the château de la Losse in Thonac, Dordogne, in southwest France.
-In 1965, Charles de Gaulle proposed to his daughter, Countess de la Besse, to transfer his body in Thonac, where he still lies in a simple grave.
+Hàm Nghi died on 14 January 1944 at the age of 72, and was buried in Algiers.
+During his exile, he had bought the Château de Losse in Thonac, Dordogne, in southwest France.
+In 1965, Charles de Gaulle proposed to his daughter, Countess de la Besse, to transfer his body to Thonac, where he still lies in a simple grave.
 In 2002, Vietnam sent a delegation to France to seek permission from Princess Nhu Lý (De la Besse died in 2005, in her 97th year) to move her father's remains to the former Imperial capital of Huế.
 Her family has so far refused.

 Honors

 Some cities in Vietnam have streets named after him.